lambdaisland/kaocha/doc/02_installing.md

  {:test {:extra-deps {lambdaisland/kaocha {:mvn/version "1.0.732"}}}}}
 ```

-Other dependencies that are only used for tests like test framework or assertion
+Other dependencies that are only used for tests, like test framework or assertion
-libraries can also go here.
+libraries, can also go here.

 Next create a `bin/kaocha` wrapper script.
 Having it in this location is
-strongly recommended, as its where developers coming from other projects will
+strongly recommended, as it's where developers coming from other projects will
 expect to find it.

 In it invoke `clojure` with the `:test` alias and the `kaocha.runner` main